-One study found that 61.5% of adults had poor metabolic control, compared to just 25.5% of children.

-A desire to 'be normal' means adolescents rebel against their management and become 'lost' to clinical follow up at this crucial time
+One study found that 61.5% of adults had poor metabolic control, compared to just 25.5% of children.29 A desire to 'be normal' means adolescents rebel against their management and become 'lost' to clinical follow up at this crucial time

-Many adults with PKU in Europe are either "lost" in the transition process from paediatric care to adult care or must continue to be seen in a paediatric setting, which is no longer suitable.
-One Italian study from 2020 reported that adults had a strong desire to be treated away from the paediatric setting and suggested this may encourage non-adherent adults to comply with treatment.
-One medical psychologist interviewed, Germany, described the situation in which patients with PKU are lost in follow up after the age of 18 as "unethical".
-For these patients, their adherence rate to the treatment is generally low and they have an increased risk of developing comorbidities that need regular controls.
-The same interviewee described how many of the adolescent PKU patients she treated are "so tired of their PKU", resulting in a reluctance to adhere to treatment.
+Many adults with PKU in Europe are either "lost" in the transition process from paediatric care to adult care or must continue to be seen in a paediatric setting, which is no longer suitable.32 One Italian study from 2020 reported that adults had a strong desire to be treated away from the paediatric setting and suggested this may encourage non-adherent adults to comply with treatment.23 One medical psychologist from Germany described during an interview that the situation in which patients with PKU are lost in follow up after the age of 18 as "unethical".
+For these patients, their adherence rate to the treatment is generally low and they have an increased risk of developing comorbidities that need regular controls.32 The same interviewee described how many of the adolescent PKU patients she treated are "so tired of their PKU", resulting in a reluctance to adhere to treatment.